adamfbentley/ml-universality-classification/README.md

 | L=128 | 65% | 56% |
 | L=512 | 92% | 41% |

-These large errors explain why exponent-based classification fails.
+At finite L, exponents are too noisy to distinguish classes that share α=0.5 and differ only in β by ~0.08.

-### Feature Group Importance (RandomForest)
+### Feature Importance

-Feature importance varies with system size:
+RandomForest feature group importance (varies with system size):

 | Group | L=32 | L=128 | L=512 |
 |-------|------|-------|-------|